edgedb/edgedb-java/docs/connecting.rst

 ^^^^^^^^^^^^^^^^^

-This method is the default behaviour, it scans the current directory for a ``edgedb.toml`` project file, if none is found, the parent directory is scanned recursivly until a project file is found; if none is found, a ``FileNotFoundException`` is raised.
+This method is the default behaviour, it scans the current directory for a ``gel.toml`` project file, if none is found, the parent directory is scanned recursivly until a project file is found; if none is found, a ``FileNotFoundException`` is raised.